Samantha

 Computes the generator \( g \):

-Computes the fingerprint \( \mathcal{H}(m) \):
+Computes the fingerprint \( \mathcal{H}(m) \) of the message:

 Computes the public verification key \( v \):

-Chooses the ephemeral key and its inverse:
+Chooses the ephemeral key and calculates its inverse:

 Computes the signature of the fingerprint: